 Which color is best for my skin tone?

 Since rose gold has a softness about it, it really looks good with just about every skin tone.
 This is why the color is having such success in the makeup industry.
 From highlighters to eye shadows, it’s likely that you’ll find rose gold on every shelf in your local Ulta.

 Yellow gold, on the other hand, looks best on people with ‘warmer’ skin tones.
 If you have greenish veins or yellow undertones, then you likely have a warmer skin color.

 Is rose gold more expensive?

 The price of gold jewelry will depend on how pure the actual gold content in the ring is.
 As mentioned above, the higher the karat, the purer the gold.
-So, no matter what color your metal is, the price should only differentiate when the karat increases.
+So, when it comes to rose gold value (or the value of any color gold, for that matter), the price should only differentiate when the karat increases.
 At Clean Origin, all 14k white, yellow, and rose gold is priced the same.

 Which color is best for my ring?

 Again, the color of your metal is really going to be a personal preference.
 Rose gold is definitely a unique choice, as the metal color has only recently become popular in jewelry.
 Yellow gold was actually extremely popular in the 90s and early 2000s.
 It’s making a comeback, but it is still not quite as popular as white gold.

 The main concern you’ll want to consider when choosing your metal is the level of activity your ring will experience.
 If you are big into gardening, working out, or other hands-on activities, a lower karat (and thus more durable ring) will be a good choice.
 If you think you’ll be extremely mindful of removing your ring during these types of activities, and you want a higher percentage of pure gold in your ring, then go with a higher karat.